abbottwhitley/autonomous_vehicle_design/module_mpu6050/README.md

 The measurement register data values must be converted to meaningful units.
 The gyroscope and accelerometer sensitivity values are used to scale the gyro measurements to degrees/sec and the accelerometer measurements to units of gravity (g).
 The temperature measurement is converted to degrees C.
 <br>

+### Lesson 5 - MyMPU6050 class

+The class MyMPU6050 is defined.
+It contains the functionality implemented in previous lessons and a few new functions for setting configuration registers.

+### Lesson 6 - Zero Offset Calibration